 Turpentine balsam is also used in those circumstances when a disease has already settled in our delicate organism and it needs help.
-Moreover, internally, one can take only 5% (or less) balsam.
-Turpentines with a concentration of resin that is more than 5% are used externally!
-The exception is "Siberian cleanse," in which 10% turpentine balsam is used according to a specially developed system.
+Moreover, internally, one can take only 25% (or less) balsam.
+Turpentines with a concentration of resin that is more than 25% are used externally!

 When using pine products internally, one obligatory condition should be met: ingestion takes place only during daylight hours.
 This is related to the fact that pine nut oil, pine resin, and other derived products are considered to be "alive" and, when they interact with the living, active human organism, make it possible to eliminate various diseases in a most effective manner.

 At the present, a large number of statistics have been collected about diseases that are susceptible to treatment using turpentine balsam:

 - bronchopulmonary and ear, nose, and throat diseases;

 - diseases of the nervous system;

 Turpentine balsam (resin and oil) of the Siberian pine is a unique product, whose spectrum and strength of action on the human organism is difficult to overestimate.

 In spite of its outstanding protective qualities and ability to regenerate, the skin is the most delicate and vulnerable organ of our body.
 After all, the skin works day and night without rest, frequently being exposed to excessive loads.
 However, by no means does it always have enough of its own forces to cope with these problems.
 For that reason, the skin undeniably requires regular and diligent care.